osmarks/misc/README.md

 * `yearbox.html` - DokuWiki-type yearbox prototype for Minoteaur (I think this actually contains an off-by-one error somewhere; it isn't what's actually in use).
 * `arbitrary-politics-graphs` - all you need to run your own election campaign.
 * `heavbiome` - some work on biome generation with Perlin noise.
+* `block_scope.py` - Python uses function scoping rather than block scoping.
+Some dislike this.
+I made a decorator to switch to block scoping.